slopezpereyra/slopezpereyra.github.io/_posts/2025-06-28-ANightOfHallucinations.md

 Now, an insensible reader might dismiss these images as fantasies.
-Yet, he must recall that the individual hallucinating perceives his vision as truly, as concretely, as undeniable as he is perceiving this screen, that sheet of paper, the light and color of the table or sit he occupies, the subtle sensation of his shirt pressed against his sin or the inexplicable whiteness of the moon.
+Yet, he must recall that the individual hallucinating perceives his vision as truly, as concretely, as undeniably as he is perceiving this screen, that sheet of paper, the light and color of the table or sit he occupies, the subtle sensation of his shirt pressed against his sin or the inexplicable whiteness of the moon.
 There is nothing vague in a vision, at least not *during* the vision, and whatever